by Vera Mehta, Ed. D. | February 2004

 Years later, as a middle-aged survivor of several different lives, I am struck by the almost banal anthropological insight that how we do love is as much a product of culture as language, or how we do health, or our taste in food, or the kind of humor we respond to, or what we label success and failure.
-America, most especially through its export of popular music and movies, has probably done more than any other nation in the modern world to give us concrete images to attach to our notions of romantic love.
+America, most especially through its export of popular music and movies and that’s why so many people like music and even decide to learn to play music instruments they get on the internet as in this epiphone les paul 100 review, and this has probably done more than any other nation in the modern world to give us concrete images to attach to our notions of romantic love.
 Compare, for example the pallidity of Webster’s Ninth New Collegiate Dictionary definition of love as “affection based on admiration, benevolence or common interests” with the torrent of emotions stirred in us as we watch the struggles of the three main characters in ‘Casablanca’.
 Or who can forget Clarke Gable as Rhett Butler in ‘Gone With the Wind’, sweeping Vivian Leigh’s Scarlett O’Hara into his arms and striding up the stairs three steps at a time to the bedroom from which he has hitherto been barred because of her hopeless infatuation with the noble but insipid Ashley?

 The sad truth is that the movies spoil us for life.
 Even as we recognize that our emotions are being manipulated by those larger-than-life images, and even when we are informed that Clark Gable had false teeth, or are embarrassed by the triteness of Marlon Brando’s political opinions, we refuse to let these facts destroy our belief that one day we too will have our own tryst with destiny and star in our own Grand Passion Play.